Multi-use naked barley for organic systems: This project is supported by a USDA-NIFA-OREI grant. See more at the eOrganic multi-use barley web page.

 Outputs:

-In this project we will test available naked (hull-less) varieties and germplasm and we will create a framework for breeding the next generation of varieties with a modest level of β-glucan that will meet FDA guidelines for soluble fiber in human diets, and also be suitable for feed use and brewing.
+Throughout this project we have been screening available naked (hull-less) varieties and experimental germplasm and have created a framework for breeding the next generation of varieties with modest levels of β-glucan that will meet FDA guidelines for soluble fiber in human diets, and also be suitable for feed use and brewing.

-Development, assessment, and participatory breeding of naked multi-use barley will be conducted in five representative regions: Pacific Northwest (OR, WA), Upper Midwest (MN, WI) and North East (NY).
-Three classes of germplasm will be used:
+Development, assessment, and participatory breeding of naked multi-use barley is being conducted in five representative regions: the West Coast (OR, CA), Upper Midwest (MN, WI) and Northeast (NY).
+Several classes of germplasm will be used:

-• a composite targeted to K-12 students and gardeners
+• The Oregon Naked Barley Blend, which is targeted to K-12 students and home gardeners

-• a multi-regional trial to identify varieties for release.
+• Multi-regional trials to identify varieties for release

-We will assess germplasm under organic conditions in school and home gardens, university research stations, and on-farm trials.
-We will evaluate agronomic, food, feed, malting, and brewing performance.
-Workshops will educate stakeholders on best management practices and processing procedures.
-We will quantify the economic and environmental benefits of organic naked barley production and products.
-Our outreach efforts will familiarize students, gardeners, growers, processors, and consumers with the benefits of naked barley varieties and provide guidance for capitalizing on the advantages these varieties can offer.
+In this project, we have been assessing germplasm under organic conditions in school and home gardens, university research stations, and on-farm trials.
+We are working to evaluate agronomic, food, feed, malting, and brewing performance.
+Workshops are held to educate stakeholders on best management practices and processing procedures.
+We have quantified the economic and environmental benefits of organic naked barley production and products.
+Our outreach efforts work to familiarize students, gardeners, growers, processors, and consumers with the benefits of naked barley varieties and provide guidance for capitalizing on the advantages these varieties can offer.

 Read the full project narrative here.

-See our latest webinar on eOrganic giving some background on multi-use naked barley here
+See our webinar on eOrganic giving some background on multi-use naked barley here